MicrosoftDocs/cpp-docs/docs/parallel/concrt/how-to-write-a-parallel-for-each-loop.md

 ---
-title: "How to: Write a parallel_for_each Loop | Microsoft Docs" ms.custom: ""
+title: "How to: Write a parallel_for_each Loop" ms.date: "11/04/2016"
-ms.date: "11/04/2016"
-ms.technology: ["cpp-concrt"]
-ms.topic: "conceptual"
-dev_langs: ["C++"]
 helpviewer_keywords: ["writing a parallel_for_each loop [Concurrency Runtime]", "parallel_for_each function, example"] ms.assetid: fa9c0ba6-ace0-4f88-8681-c7c1f52aff20
-author: "mikeblome"
-ms.author: "mblome"
-ms.workload: ["cplusplus"]
 ---
 # How to: Write a parallel_for_each Loop